The security settings page allows for:

 The sessions section, which you can see an example of below, lists all your current user sessions, across web, desktop, and mobile clients.
 Specifically, it lists the browser user agent string and the time of the most recent activity.
 If you want to log a session out, then click the Disconnect button at the far right of the relevant session.

 This section lets you give an app or device permissions to access your ownCloud account.
 App passwords are a security measure which let you hide your actual password.
-To create one, insert the app name in the App name text field, and click Create new app passcode.
+To create one, insert the app name in the text field and click Create new app passcode.

 As you can see in the screenshot above, a username and password/token will be generated, and the app will be listed in the apps list in this section.